StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/alerts/change-status-alert.md

 <!-- md:permission `manageAlert/update` --> <!-- md:permission `manageAlert/reopen` -->

-This topic provides step-by-step instructions for changing the [status](../../../administration/status/about-statuses.md) of an alert in TheHive.
+Change the [status](../../../administration/status/about-statuses.md) of an alert in TheHive to reflect its current state in the triage workflow.

 <h2>Procedure</h2>